gavinfielder/pft/README.md

 ### Timeout
 On: `-t` ; Off: `-T`  Default on.

 Fails tests after a specified time interval.
-The timeout duration can be set in the PFT Makefile.
+The timeout duration can be set in options-config.ini.
 Only available in fork mode.

 ### Leaks Test (BETA)
 On: `-k` ;  Off: `-K`  Default off.

 When this option is on, a leaks test command will run after all tests are completed.
 This disables fork mode.
 Leaks test will not run when any test segfaulted or otherwise terminated abnormally (as in this case leaks can come from PFT).

 The default leaks testing method is to call `leaks(1)` via `system(3)`.
-You can specify a different method with the `LEAKS_TEST_CMD` option in the PFT makefile.
+You can specify a different method with the `LEAKS_TEST_CMD` option in options-config.ini.

 This feature is still being tested.
 Do not rely on it completely.